Cod3rs-org/website/content/projects/_index.md

 Interested in contributing to one of our projects?
 Here's how you can get involved:

 1. Join our [Discord server](https://discord.gg/jZzVbN2gmA) and introduce yourself in the #introductions channel
-2. Check out the #projects channel to see what we're currently working on
+2. Check out the #projects-collaboration channel to see what we're currently working on
 3. Attend one of our project meetings or coding sessions
 4. Pick a task from our issue tracker and start contributing